 Our Non-Destructive Testing services can be carried out in-house as well as at customers’ sites, with our team of NDT technicians able to travel nationwide with all the equipment needed to carry out the required tests from liquid dye penetrant testing to magnetic particle inspections.

 Visual inspection is a popular weld quality inspection method and is one of the most common Non-Destructive Testing (NDT) methods.
-It involves a visual testing of welds and is capable of detecting surface-breaking defects, as many welding flaws are on the surface and can easily be detected via this weld inspection procedure.
+It involves a visual testing of welds and is capable of detecting surface-breaking defects, as many welding flaws are on the surface and can easily be detected via this Welding Procedure and Welder Qualification Testing procedure.